magnetic-pi/web-test/README.md

     python -m unittest <testname>

 5. To run the entire suite of tests, cd to web-test root and execute the runAll.py file.
+This should only be ran if the testing environment is set up for parallel testing with sauce labs.

     python runAll.py